HegdeShreyas14/cryptonite_taskphase_shreyas/Comprehending Commands.md

 # Comprehending Commands
 ## Challenges 1 to 8:
-### Learnings:Learnt use of multiple commands such as mkdir,cat,grep,touch ,ls and cd.
+### Learnings:Learnt use of multiple commands such as cat,grep,touch ,ls and cd.
 ### Most of the tasks were straight forward and reading the instructions helped solve the problem.

 ### References:Did not use reference other than the given problem statements